travigd/documentation/http-api/3.0.0/index.md

 suited to them).
 It also opens up the possibility of using the Event Store as a queuing system.

 AtomPub is a RESTful protocol.
-Consequently, it can reuse many existing components, for example Reverse Proxies and client's native HTTP caching.
+Consequently, it can reuse many existing components, for example Reverse Proxies and client’s native HTTP caching.
 Since events stored in the Event Store are entirely immutable, cache expiration can be infinite.
-We can also leverage content type negotiation - appropriately serialized events can be accessed as JSON or XML according to the request headers.
+We can also leverage content type negotiation.
+Appropriately serialized events can be accessed as JSON or XML according to the request headers.

 This all leads to an interesting scenario where, although at first glance HTTP would seem to be less efficient as a protocol than the native TCP api, it is in many cases actually more efficient after intermediary caching is brought into play.
 As an example, replaying a stream is a very common operation.
 This operation using HTTP will likely make only a single call to the Event Store (a head read) with the rest of the GETs being resolved from the local or intermediary cache.